 There are plenty of lodging opportunities for your Kennebunkport visit, including waterfront resorts that offer all-inclusive packages and are located right on or nearby the beach.
 Downtown Kennebunkport has many old and charming Bed and Breakfasts and beautiful historic Maine Inns that are exquisitely decorated and offer first-class service, including gourmet home-cooked breakfasts each morning.
 Local motels and hotels offer great low rates, specials and discounts that can make a Maine vacation affordable for any budget.
 Private home and cottage rentals in Kennebunkport are also a popular choice, especially for families and large groups, who may choose to rent in town for easy access to shops and dining or in more secluded areas by the Goose Rocks Beach area.

-Kennebunkport is also the summer home of former President George H.W.
-Bush, and his family.
-Locals refer to him affectionately as 41.
-The Bush family resides at a private estate on Walker's Point, built in the early 1900s.
+Kennebunkport was also the summer home of former President George H.W.
+Bush, and his family continues to reside at Walkers Point.
+Locals refered to him affectionately as 41, and George W as #43.
+The Bush family has a private estate on Walker's Point, built in the early 1900s.
 The property juts out into the Atlantic Ocean, and visitors can climb on nearby rocks for photographs and scenic views.
 You can also visit the Anchor to Windward, a beautiful monument donated to President Bush, a favorite Kennebunkport resident from the townspeople.
 On your way out Ocean Avenue, a very scenic drive, you will pass Ganny's Garden, located on the green in front of the Captain Lord Mansion.
 This garden was dedicated to former First Lady Barbara Bush for her service to the community of Kennebunkport, complete with a tribute to Barbara Bush's passion for mismatched Ked sneakers and books, of course.
-Barbara Bush is an avid celebrity guest reader at Kennebunkport's Graves Library, and does extensive charitable work for the town and the nearby hospitals.
+Barbara Bush was an avid celebrity guest reader at Kennebunkport's Graves Library, and did extensive charitable work for the town and the nearby hospitals.

 Whatever the season, whatever the reason, there is truly no bad time to visit Kennebunkport!